zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

-# Specification of test zones for CONSISTENCY05
+# Specification of Test Scenarios for CONSISTENCY05

 ## Table of contents